wordbit/wordbit/content/posts/how-do-you-know.md

 At the very least, those Nigerian Prince scam emails are about to get a whole lot more lucid!

 Perhaps it is the imperfections then, that make human writing endearing and relatable.
 And in the future, imperfections will almost certainly be the only way to spot a human writer.
+I hope to still be writing in that weird future, warts and all.

 On that note, I'd like to wish you and your family a Happy Christmas and wonderful New Year.
+Besides from the war in Ukraine, Elon Musk ruining Twitter, and the harbinger of the end of my livelihood, 2022 has been a blast.

 Round these parts, it's absolutely stunning outside - the world is blanketed in snow and everything is still and quiet.
 I just want to take it all in - this ephemeral moment of pure white, magical beauty before it all gets washed away.

+Washed away in a future I can't even begin to imagine.
+See you in 2023.